es80/fifteen_puzzle/README.md

 9 10 11 13 3 0 2 14 15 5 4 7 6 8 12 1
 60 moves: 2 14 13 11 10 2 14 13 7 1 12 8 6 15 3 14 13 4 1 7 4 1 5 3 14 13 3 6 15 14 13 9 2 3 1 5 8 15 14 13 9 1 5 10 11 4 7 8 10 11 3 2 1 5 6 10 11 7 8 12
 ```

+The files in the sample_4x4_puzzles_and_solutions directory can be used for
+testing this program.